RitheeshBaradwaj/RitheeshBaradwaj.github.io/README.md

-# Personal Resume
 Hai
-This is my personal resume.Check this to know about me.
+This is my personal resume website.
+Check this to know about me.

-References : styleshout
+References :styleshout
-             themewagon
+            technext